jeremyBanks/jeb/README.md

 The "Stadian Squirrel" icon is Copyright 2020 [illufinch](https://twitter.com/illufinch), and is only licensed for non-commercial use on stadians.dev, stadia.run, and stadia.st.

-Store data, including product names, images, descriptions, and other metadata, may be copyrighted and/or trademarked by Google or other publishers.
-They are used here for non-commercial purposes assumed permitted as fair dealing, but this is not legal advice and I am not a lawyer.
+Stadia store data, including product names, images, descriptions, and other metadata, may be copyrighted and/or trademarked by Google or other publishers.
+They are used here for non-commercial purposes assumed permitted as fair dealing.

 ## Contributing